apify/actor-whitepaper/README.md

 Make it really easy to use, i.e. generate the UI etc.

 - Keep it as simple as possible, but not simpler
+- Each actor should do just one thing, and have everything to run on its own
 - TODO...

 ### Relation to the Actor model